eugene-eeo/notes/notes/triangle-mesh.md

 memory cost in the worst case for a very 'detailed' mesh, i.e. one with a lot of very small triangles.

-To test if a point is in the quadtree-ified mesh:
+To get the bounding triangle of a point, given the quadtree-ified mesh:

 ```
-def in_quadtree(tree, point):
+def bounding_triangle(tree, point):
     node = tree.node_bounding_point(point)
     for triangle in node.triangles:
         if triangle.bounds(point):
             return triangle
+    return None
 ```

 A very rough estimate for the running time is `$ O(\log n) $` where `$ n $`